-What’s the key to marketing in the 21st century?
+Is Ambassador Marketing the key to marketing in the 21st century?

-So, what’s the new rave?
+So, what’s the new trend in influencer marketing?

-Who is a Brand Ambassador?
+Who is a brand ambassador?

 A brand ambassador is someone who represents your brand, product, event or service.
 Ambassadors can even be existing customers or “superusers” who have been identified and invited to join a brand ambassador program.

 Simply put, a brand ambassador is a creative way of referring to someone who markets a brand, product or service through grassroots, face-to-face or “word of mouth” marketing strategy.

-So what do smart brands do?
+So, what do smart brands do?

 They incorporate ambassador marketing into their marketing budget.
-It’s a win-win, they simply connect with people who support their brand, build strong relationships and create an ambassador community that will help them spread the word in a more efficient way that any advertising campaign can do.
+It’s a win-win.
+They simply connect with people who support their brand, build strong relationships and create an ambassador community that will help them spread the word in a more efficient way that any advertising campaign can do.

 Types of Brand Ambassadors